 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
 Because of Uniswap’s permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
 However, they are useful examples of how to safely and efficiently interact with Uniswap V2.Reference documentation

-The router, which inherits the library, fully supports all the basic requirements of a front-end offering trading and liquidity management functionality.
+The router, which uses the library, fully supports all the basic requirements of a front-end offering trading and liquidity management functionality.
 Notably, it natively supports multi-pair trades (e.g. x to y to z), treats ETH as a first-class citizen, and offers meta-transactions for removing liquidity.

 The following sections describe some of the notable design decisions made in Uniswap V2.
 These are safe to skip unless you’re interested in gaining a deep technical understanding of how V2 works under the hood, or writing smart contract integrations!